Table of Contents

 DESIGNATED RECORD KEEPER AND DEPOSITORY

-- The treasurer assumes legal responsibility for the committee.
+- The treasurer’s legal responsibility for the committee consists of:

-- The treasurer must authorize all contributions received and expenditures made by the committee.
+- Authorizing all contributions received and expenditures made by the committee.

-- The treasurer is responsible for responding in writing to all Notices of Error or Omission sent to the committee and for timely payment of all late filing fees assessed the committee.
+- Written response to all Notices of Error or Omission sent to the committee.

-- A committee may designate someone, in addition to the committee treasurer, as responsible for the committee’s records and filings; commonly called the committee’s “designated record keeper.”
+- A committee may designate another individual, in addition to the committee treasurer, to share legal responsibility for the committee’s records and filings; however the designated record keeper for the committee is not a required position per MCFA.
+Please see Committee Treasurer above for a list of legal responsibilities.

 - A designated record keeper may sign the committee’s campaign statements in place of the committee treasurer.